OCR-D/spec/ocrd_eval.md

 ###### Average Precision

-The average precision (AP) describes how well a model can detect objects in an image for recall values over 0 to 1 by computing the average of all precisions given in the Precision-Recall-Curve.
-It is equal to the area under the curve.
+Average Precision (AP) describes how well (flexible and robust) a model can detect objects in an image, by averaging precision over the full range (from 0 to 1) of confidence thresholds (and thus, recall results).
+It is equal to the area under the Precision-Recall Curve.

 ![A sample precision/recall curve with highlighted area under curve](https://pad.gwdg.de/uploads/799e6a05-e64a-4956-9ede-440ac0463a3f.png)